yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ## Starting a listener

 Now that we've established a solid baseline, let's get our hands dirty and start utilizing all the amazing features the Havoc C2 has to offer.
 But beforehand, we'll need to obtain our first beacon.
 Firstly, a listener must started.
-To do so, we'll click the `View` menu and select `Listeners`.
+To do so, we'll click on the `View` menu and select `Listeners`.

 ![](/assets/imgs/havoc-c2/Pasted image 20240218201341.png)